Balanced, growth, conservative and more - these were the year's best performers.Read more…

 If you've had several different jobs, it's possible you have more than one super account open in your name.
 This means you're paying multiple sets of fees that will be eating into your super returns.
-The solution is to consolidate your super, which is quick and easy to do.
-In this guide, we'll take you through the steps involved in consolidating your super.
+The solution is to consolidate your super (which just means combining them into the one fund), which is quick and easy to do.

 How to consolidate your super